Urinary incontinence is one of the most common conditions in America, but unfortunately, many people don’t understand what causes it.

 The biggest misconception about incontinence is that it’s an illness or disease; that’s not the case.
 It’s most often the result of another medical issue.
 Understanding these issues are the key to understanding the different causes of incontinence.

-If the sphincter or pelvic muscles become weak, then they may struggle to keep the urethra closed when force is introduced (such as a cough or a sneeze).
-The result could be an unexpected loss of urine.
+If the sphincter or pelvic muscles become weak, then they may struggle to keep the urethra closed when they experience force (such as a cough or a sneeze).
+This could result in unexpected loss of urine.
 The severity of leakage can range from a few minor drops to higher flows that are more frequent.

-There are many things that can cause the pelvic and sphincter muscles to weaken.
+Many things can cause the pelvic and sphincter muscles to weaken.
 One is simply age.
 The sphincter may weaken over time, making it harder to contain urine.
 Childbirth and menopause can also weaken the sphincter muscle, both of which are factors in why incontinence in women is more common than in men.

 Difficulty Moving (Functional Incontinence)

-Functional incontinence occurs when an individual has difficulty reaching a bathroom to do limitations in mobility.
+Functional incontinence occurs when an individual has difficulty reaching a bathroom due to limitations in their mobility.
 The nervous and urinary systems may be healthy and functional, but the challenge is getting to a bathroom in time.

-If an individual can’t physically get to a bathroom before they need to go, then they will often need to use an incontinence product as an alternative.
-There are many situations in which this may occur.
-Medical situations that require confinement to a bed may make using the restroom extremely difficult.
-For others, movement may be very painful and challenging, so getting to a bathroom quickly is not possible.
-Incontinence products are a perfect way to control for these mobility-related situations.
+If an individual can’t physically get to a bathroom before they need to go, then often need to use an incontinence product as an alternative.
+There are many situations in which this may occur, such as confinement to a bed or illness that causes slow, painful movement.

-Some medications can cause an increased need to urinate, which can lead to issues with incontinence.
+medications can cause an increased need to urinate, which can lead to issues with incontinence.
 Diuretics, for example, are designed to flush water from the body.
-This often leads to an increased need to urinate.
 Antidepressants are also sometimes connected to incontinence.
-They can make it difficult for the bladder to contract, which means that urine has a greater chance of leaking.
+They can make it difficult for the bladder to contract, which means that urine has a greater chance of